NF-POGO Centre of Excellence in Observational Oceanography

 Applications are invited from trainees from emerging and developed countries.
 Priority will be given to young researchers near the outset of their careers.
 The intention is to help develop a core group of researchers who will continue to study the marine ecosytems in developing countries well into the future, and who will also help train the next generation of scientist

 The NF-POGO CofE at AWI is seen as the beginning of a long-term, sustained effort at capacity building in observational oceanography on a global scale.
 The activities of the trainees will be monitored for some years after the completion of the course.
 It is also anticipated that the strongest participants will have further opportunities for advanced training and scientific exchange with POGO member institutions in other locations around the world.
 Participants will be expected to join NANO, the NF-POGO Alumni Network for Oceans.
 NANO provides many networking, education, and research activities for its members.
 It is expected that the legacy of the NF-POGO CofE will endure far into the future.

 In addition, the NF-POGO CofE at AWI offers a Regional Training Programme.
-For the 2014-15 programme, the Regional Training Programme took place between 19 January-6 February2015, on the topic of "Phytoplankton bio-optical variability".
+For the 2014-15 programme, the Regional Training Programme took place between 19 January-6 February 2015, on the topic of "Phytoplankton bio-optical variability".
 The training programme took place at Ensenada, Baja California, Mexico.
+For the 2015-16 Regional Training Programme, the "Atlantic Ocean Climate Scholar Programme" was held in Galway, Ireland from 12-19th September 2016.
 Details on the past training programmes can be seen here.

 A video created by past NF-POGO Centre of Excellence scholars can be watched below: